Date of Award

 In the coming years, the issue of compensating student-athletes will not vanish.
 There will likely be some unsuccessful attempts to expand the traditional scholarship (tuition, room, board and books) in the future.
 One can only hope and demand that those people making these difficult decisions are making them with the interests of the correct people in mind: The Student-Athlete.

 Matus, Darryl, "A Study on Intercollegiate Athletics: Should Student-Athletes Receive Pay for Play?"
 (2002).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 265.